By: Ross Brewer, Ph.D., Exemplars President

 Why should teachers use them?

-The Common Core assessment shifts will pose challenges for many students.
-The use of rubrics will allow teachers to more easily identify these areas and address them.
+The Common Core assessment shifts posed challenges for many students.
+The use of rubrics allow teachers to more easily identify these areas and address them.

 For Consistency.
 Rubrics help teachers consistently assess students from problem to problem and with other teachers through a common lens.
 As a result, both teachers and students have a much better sense of where students stand with regard to meeting the standards.